-- 7. § 5a makes clear that all procedures concerning technical admissions/assessments must be non-discriminatory. - 8. § 6: The assessing entity compiles the technical file, it does not check, correct and add information to the file.
-The applicant submits the technical file.
-The maintenance file is a creation of the ECM (the maintenance file is established and updated by the ECM).
-The maintenance file has to be in conformity with the documents related to the admission to operation and therefore with the technical file. - 9.
-According to § 7, assessors must document the content and results of assessments in an Assessment Report. - 10.
+- 9. According to § 7, assessors must document the content and results of assessments in an Assessment Report. - 10.
 In the admission of vehicles for which an admission of the type of construction is already available, § 8 requires that the applicant must attach the certificate of type of construction to the application and must demonstrate in an appropriate manner that the vehicles to be admitted correspond to the type of construction. - 11.
 The first sentence of § 9 makes clear that in principle, technical certificates are to be granted for an unlimited period.
 However, this does not mean that it may also be used for an unlimited period.
-The second sentence reminds users that the scope of the certificate may be limited, although this is not at the discretion of the issuing body, but depends on the particular conditions.
+The second sentence reminds users that the scope of the certificate may be limited, although this is not at the discretion of the issuing body, but depends on the particular conditions. - 12.
+At its 26th session, the Revision Committee decided to modify § 11 to reflect the procedure in European Union Directive (EU) 2016/797 Article 21(12).
+This clarification ensures legal certainty for keepers and owners of vehicles who wish to upgrade or renew the vehicle, as it makes more precise the conditions under which a new admission for an existing vehicle is required.

-Article 10a Rules for withdrawls or suspensions of technical certificates
+Article 10a Rules for withdrawals or suspensions of technical certificates

 - 1. § 1 deals with the procedure that applies to the withdrawal or suspension of technical certificates in the international arena. - 2. §§ 2 and 4 distinguish between the suspension of an admission and its becoming void.
 Only in the case of a vehicle being put out of service does the admission become void, whereas in all other cases it is merely suspended (Report on the 15th session, p.
 54/55).
-The 5th General Assembly also decided to make provision, in addition to that for the cases of "automatic" suspension of admission to operation as regulated in § 4, letters a) to c), for the possibility of a suspension decided by the competent authority (letter d), the more so since the question of whether the suspension could occur "automatically", i.e., without an administrative notice, was a subject of dispute (Report, pp. 156-160).
+The 5th General Assembly also decided to make provision, in addition to that for the cases of "automatic" suspension of admission to operation as regulated in § 4, letters a) to c), for the possibility of a suspension decided by the competent authority (letter d), the more so since the question of whether the suspension could occur "automatically", i.e., without an administrative notice, was a subject of dispute (Report, pp. 156-160). - 3.
+Provisions on the withdrawal of the admission to operation, which, according to § 6, also apply by analogy to the admission of type of construction, are given in §§ 2, 3 and 5, and those concerning suspension (of the validity/use) of these certificates are given in § 4. - 4.
+Reasons for a mandatory suspension are - insufficient technical maintenance of the vehicle (inspections, servicing, etc.), - failure to observe the order to present a vehicle with severe damage, and

-- 3. Provisions on the withdrawal of the admission to operation, which, according to § 6, also apply by analogy to the admission of type of construction, are given in §§ 2, 3 and 5, and those concerning suspension (of the validity/use) of these certificates are given in § 4. - 4.
-Reasons for a mandatory suspension are - insufficient technical maintenance of the vehicle (inspections, servicing, etc.), - failure to observe the order to present a vehicle with severe damage, and - non-compliance with the provisions of ATMF, the UTPs or the national provisions on which the approval is based.
+- non-compliance with the provisions of ATMF, the UTPs or the national provisions on which the approval is based.